AnimusUNO/installer/control-dev/README.md

 - **Testing**: Limited testing has been performed - use at your own risk

 ## Overview
-This is the Phase 1 implementation of the Sanctum UI Database Schema Plan, focusing on user management and authentication.
+This is the Phase 1 implementation of the Animus UI Database Schema Plan, focusing on user management and authentication.

 ## Features Implemented